 Becoming a parent or a step-parent can sometimes be daunting and present its own challenges.

 Changes such as redundancy or a long term career change such as civilian life after leaving the forces.
 Perhaps even returning home after being away on service.
 A feeling of "belonging" can be very important.
 So too is feeling we have a place of safety.

 Abuse, abandonment, anger, jealousy, insecurity,anxiety, loss and bereavement, obsessive compulsive disorder (OCD), depression, SAD, trauma, relationships, partnerships, family issues, carer responsibilities, stress and feeling down: These are some of the many issues which may be affecting your quality of life.

-For whatever reason you may be experiencing any of these, whether it is caused by issues within a relationship, bullying, sexuality, work pressures (or study pressures), life events, childhood experiences or trauma, health, PTSD or any kind of trauma, counselling is a good first step toward addressing the problems and moving forward positively with your life.
+For whatever reason you may be experiencing any of these, whether it is caused by issues within a relationship, bullying, sexuality, gender, work pressures (or study pressures), life events, childhood experiences or trauma, health, PTSD or any kind of trauma, counselling is a good first step toward addressing the problems and moving forward positively with your life.

 Problems can often be more manageable if shared in the right circumstances with the right person.
 We often have times when there is so much going on that everything feels tangled and difficult to deal with or even make sense of.
 Counselling can help to separate things out so that they can be looked at and dealt with independently.